aws/karpenter-provider-aws/designs/v1beta1-full-changelist.md

 If `consolidationPolicy` is not set, Karpenter will implicitly default to `WhenUnderutilized`.

-#### `provisioner.Spec.ttlSecondsAfterEmpty` → `nodePool.spec.disruption.consolidateAfter`
+#### `spec.ttlSecondsAfterEmpty` → `spec.disruption.consolidateAfter`

 While the `consolidationPolicy` offers one mechanism for users to control the aggressiveness of disruption, users that enable a `consolidationPolicy` of `WhenEmpty` or `WhenUnderutilized` may still want to dictate the speed at which nodes are deemed underutilized.
 This is particularly true on clusters that are large and have a large amount of pod churn.
-To support this, Karpenter will surface a `consolidateAfter` field which will allow you to define a per-node TTL to define the time that Karpenter can begin disrupting the node after first seeing that the node is eligible for consolidation.
+To support this, Karpenter will surface a `consolidateAfter` field which will allow users to define a per-node TTL to define the time that Karpenter can begin disrupting the node after first seeing that the node is eligible for consolidation.

-#### `provisioner.Spec.ttlSecondsUntilExpired` → `nodePool.spec.disruption.expireAfter`
+#### `spec.ttlSecondsUntilExpired` → `spec.disruption.expireAfter`

 Karpenter will change the `ttlSecondsUntilExipred` field to `expireAfter` to align with the `consolidateAfter` field in the `disruption` block.

-#### Remove `nodePool.spec.provider`
+#### Remove `spec.provider`

-We’ve recommended that customers leverage spec.providerRef in favor of spec.provider since Q2 2022.
+We’ve recommended that customers leverage `spec.providerRef` in favor of `spec.provider` since Q2 2022.
 Documentation for this feature has been removed since Q3 2022.
 We will take the opportunity to remove the feature entirely to minimize code bugs/complexity and user confusion.

 ### `EC2NodeClass` Changes

-#### Update `nodeClass.spec.amiSelector`
+#### Update `spec.amiSelector`

 The alpha API `amiSelector` has two primary limitations that restrict user’s ability to specify the AMIs that they want Karpenter to use: